jcase34/TrashMapper-iOS-Project/TrashMapper/References/FireBase Considerations.md

                 "Latitude" : 85.124
                 "LocationDescription" : Trash near street
                 "Date" : 24Jan 2022
-                "Time" : ****Do I want to add a time?
-Maybe we just log the date, what's the point of time?
             }
             "Location2" : {
                 "photoURL" : photoURL, a string?